yusale9/student-showcase/GET.md

 # GET/tableNo
 This request is sent when the client asks to receive the bill.
-GET reqest includes the table number.
-Order number is included in the GET response.
+GET request includes the table number.
+Order number is also included in the GET response.
 Takeout orders are table 99.

 # Endpoint name